Thaslim/Amazon_Review_Analysis/README.md

 2. Change in ratings and reviews over the years
 3. Overall Rating distribution
 4. Fetching Ratings distribution in a month.
+5. Sentiment Result visualization for Vader Sentiment Analysis
+6. Ratings visualization for each topic in Vader Sentiment Analysis
+7. Ratings visualization for each topic in TextBlob